Literacy: Origins

 The earliest written notations in China date back to the Shang dynasty in 1200 BCE.
 These systematic notations, inscribed on bones, recorded sacrifices made, tributes received, and animals hunted, which were activities of the elite.
 These oracle-bone inscriptions were the early ancestors of modern Chinese script and contained logosyllabic script and numerals.
 By the time of the consolidation of the Chinese Empire during the Qin and Han dynasties (c.
 200 BCE), written documents were central to the formation and policing of a hierarchical bureaucratic governance structure reinforced through law.
 Within this legal order, written records kept track of and controlled citizen movements, created records of misdeeds, and documented the actions and judgments of government officials.

 Indus script is largely pictorial and has not yet been deciphered; as such, it is unknown whether it includes abstract signs.
 It is thought that they wrote from right to left and that the script is logographic.
 Because it has not been deciphered, linguists disagree on whether it is a complete and independent writing system; however, it is generally thought to be an independent writing system that emerged in the Harappa culture.

 Existing evidence suggests that most early acts of literacy were, in some areas (such as Egypt), closely tied to power and chiefly used for management practices, and probably less than 1% of the population was literate, as it was confined to a very small group.
-Scholarship by others, such as Dominique Charpin and a project from the European Union, however, suggest that this was not the case in all ancient societies: both Charpin and the EU's emerging scholarship suggest that writing and literacy were far more widespread in Mesopotamia than scholars previously thought.
+Scholarship by others, such as Dominique Charpin and a project from the European Union, however, suggest that this was not the case in all ancient societies: both Charpin and the EU's emerging scholarship suggest that writing and literacy were far more widespread in Mesopotamia than scholars have previously thought.